SSWConsulting/SSW.Rules.Content/rules/how-to-decide-what-to-test/rule.md

 * **H**istory.
 We expect the present version of the system to be consistent with past versions of it.

 * **I**mage.
-We expect the system to be consistent with an image that the organization wants to project, with its brand, or with its reputation.
+We expect the system to be consistent with an image that the organization wants to project, with its brand or with its reputation.
 * **C**omparable Products.
 We expect the system to be consistent with systems that are in some way comparable.
 This includes other products in the same product line; competitive products, services, or systems; or products that are not in the same category but which process the same data; or alternative processes or algorithms.
 * **C**laims.
-We expect the system to be consistent with things important people say about it, whether in writing (references, specifications, design documents, manuals, whiteboard sketches…) or in conversation (meetings, public announcements, lunchroom conversations…).
+We expect the system to be consistent with things important people say about it, whether in writing (references, specifications, design documents, manuals, whiteboard sketches, etc.) or in conversation (meetings, public announcements, lunchroom conversations, etc.).
-* **U**sers’ Desires.
+* **U**sers' Desires.
 We believe that the system should be consistent with ideas about what reasonable users might want.
 * **P**roduct.
 We expect each element of the system (or product) to be consistent with comparable elements in the same system.
 * **P**urpose.
 We expect the system to be consistent with the explicit and implicit uses to which people might put it.
 * **S**tatutes.
 We expect a system to be consistent with laws or regulations that are relevant to the product or its use.